Skip to main content

 Exams and evaluations

-Online exams may be administered online via Blackboard, Canvas, Examity or ExamSoft, part of Examplify.
+Online exams may be administered online via Canvas, Examity or ExamSoft, part of Examplify.
 You can choose the software that best fits your course.

 Instructions for manually uploading an ExamSoft exam file